Visibility

 Open access journals are not prestigious or reputable - FALSE!

-Open access journals are just like subscription journals, in that the quality of open access journals varies widely by journal.
+Open access journals are just like subscription journals in that the quality of open access journals varies widely by journal.

 Learn more about journal evaluation:

-Recent Open Access News:
+Sources for Open Access News: